0xMrik/Hardhat_exercice_test_unitaire/README.md

 # Voting Contract Test Suite

-This is the test suite for the Voting smart contract.
+This is the test suite for the Voting.sol smart contract.
 It uses Hardhat and the Chai testing library.

 ## Installation